drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

     <figcaption>Target system</figcaption>
 </figure>

 It is assumed that there is some kind of update service that the device communicates with.
-This could be a direct connection, or via a gateway.
-In this article we'll have a look at the most familiar connectivity options:
+This could be a direct connection in the network, or via a gateway.
+In this article we'll have a look at some widely used alternatives:

 * WiFi/Ethernet/LTE-M
 * LoRaWAN
 * BLE (Bluetooth Low Energy)
 * Serial/UART

-Some of the transports can easily be adapted to a IPv4/IPv6-based network, and may therefore run directly on the embedded devices.
-Other transports like BLE require custom software or services to translate between the GATT service and the IP network.
-For BLE and serial, one can use the `drgdfu` tool.
+Some of these can easily be adapted to a IPv4/IPv6-based network, and may therefore run directly on the embedded devices.
+Others like BLE require a custom component to translate between the GATT services and the IP network.
+For BLE and serial, one can use the `drgdfu` library and tool for this purpose.
 For LoRaWAN, integration with the network provider such as [TTN](https://www.thethingsnetwork.org/) handles the forwarding of data to/from the update service.

 ## IP-based

 If your devices has WiFi and/or Ethernet capabilities, then talking to the server becomes a lot easier.
 The downsides are power usage and range (WiFi) or the need for using wires (Ethernet).
-Even with these transports, you need a TCP/IP implementation.
+Even with these transports, you might need a TCP/IP implementation.
 Many WiFi adapters already provide a TCP/IP implementation which you interact with using [AT commands](https://www.espressif.com/sites/default/files/documentation/4b-esp8266_at_command_examples_en.pdf).
 [Drogue Device](https://github.com/drogue-iot/drogue-device) contains drivers for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [eS-WiFi](https://www.inventeksys.com/es-wifi-support/) that you can use with [embassy](https://embassy.dev/).

 In the cases where you don't have a TCP/IP implementation, you can use an open source implementation.
-In the C world, there is [LwIP](https://savannah.nongnu.org/projects/lwip/), but in the world _we_ care about (Rust), there is [smoltcp](https://github.com/smoltcp-rs/smoltcp).
+In the C world, there is [LwIP](https://savannah.nongnu.org/projects/lwip/), but in the world _we_ care most about (Rust), there is [smoltcp](https://github.com/smoltcp-rs/smoltcp).

 ## LoRaWAN

-LoRaWAN is a protocol for devices that infrequently sends sensor data from devices.
-Devices can also use little power and transmit data over long distances compared to WiFi or BLE.
+LoRaWAN is a wide area wireless protocol for devices that infrequently sends sensor data.
+Devices consume little power and transmit data over long distances compared to WiFi or BLE.
 However, LoRaWAN networks also have bandwidth limitations.
 For instance, doing a 64kB firmware update using the [TTN free tier](https://www.thethingsnetwork.org/) network would take 4 days!
 Things look a bit better if running your own network, but you'll still be limited by regulated bandwith usage and the lower limit is 4 hours for 64kB.

-The being said, spending 4 hours or 4 days to update firmware of IoT sensors might not be problem for many applications, and as long as the firmware can be fetched at such a low pace, it works as expected.
+The being said, spending 4 hours or 4 days to update firmware of IoT sensors might not be problem for many applications, and as long as the update service supports such a low pace, it works as expected.

 ## LTE-M / NB-IoT